Art & Music Class Descriptions

 Prerequisites: None

-Tweens will be introduced to acrylic painting in a small group class under the guidance of a professional painter and art teacher.
-The class will learn the theory of color mixing and the techniques of blending, building up color, creating gradients, and applying light washes.
-The class will learn how to select the right brush and how to use water to create different effects.
-Our new painters will practice using paint and brush strokes to create effects like light and shadow, dimension, and texture, and how to develop backgrounds, foregrounds, and detail work.
+Tweens will be introduced to painting with multimedia and special effects in a small group class under the guidance of a professional painter and art teacher.
+The class will incorporate other complementary materials into their paintings, such as collage, and will learn techniques to create special finishes and textures.
 Students will try techniques such as applying and removing paint, layering, stippling, and dabbing, along with wet and dry brush techniques.
 Students will complete several paintings on canvas boards.
 A variety of subjects, such as still life, animals, florals, landscapes, seascapes, fantasy, abstracts, or "mimic the masters" will be introduced to illustrate different painting techniques through in-class projects.
-There is an $20.00 supply fee due payable to the instructor on the first day of class.
-Topics in this series include: Watercolor Painting (Quarter 1), Tempera Painting (Quarter 2), Acrylic Painting (Quarter 3), and MultiMedia Painting (Quarter 4).
+Topics in this series include: here is an $15.00 supply fee due payable to the instructor on the first day of class.
+Watercolor Painting (Quarter 1), Tempera Painting (Quarter 2), Acrylic Painting (Quarter 3), and MultiMedia Painting (Quarter 4).
+T

 Class Time: 10:00 am Duration: 55 min